Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 But they can only be included in the project if a large buffer was built into the time estimate from the outset; you have to spend budget and time developing a document that is almost certain to be substantially revised; when changing the specification you have to maintain a large layer of documentation, otherwise the client will later fail an internal audit (if the specification does not match what was built) and the contractor risks not being paid; and you must not let its writing drag on for many months.

-Large clients often can't approve a technical specification — it requires sign-off from many departments.
+Large clients often cannot approve the technical specification - it requires alignment across many departments.

 Each department generates new requirements and has no interest in meeting deadlines (they have more important things to do).